 Flattening Boards By Hand

-When it comes to flattening the face of a board with a hand plane, the hows and whys are always different, because all boards are different.
+When it comes to explaining how to flatten a board by hand, the hows and whys are always different, because all boards are different.

-It always felt somewhat pointless to me, to watch a bloke sweating his knackers off flattening a board by hand, when if that board’s different to your board, you’ll pretty much learn nowt.
+It always felt somewhat pointless to me, to watch a bloke sweating his knackers off flattening a board, when if that board’s different to your board, you’ll pretty much learn nowt.

 ‘The Board Flattening Formula’

-So what I developed, over quite a while, is a board flattening formula.
-Basically, we make every board the same, and make it the same in a way that’s setting us up for perfection.
+Basically, we aim to make every board the same, and make it the same in a way that’s setting us up for perfection.

 The Side Table – Chapter One (48mins)